Woman found dead inside car on side of I-10 in El Monte

 EL MONTE, Calif.
 (KABC) --A woman was found dead inside a vehicle on the side of the eastbound I-10 freeway in El Monte, causing an hours-long closure during the investigation Tuesday morning.

-A woman in her mid-30s was found on the side of I-10 before daybreak, according to the CHP.
+Around 4 a.m., a call regarding a disabled car came in.
+A woman in her mid-30s was found on the side of I-10 before daybreak near the Peck Road exit, according to the CHP.

 The Latina woman was found inside the vehicle with a gunshot wound to the head, authorities said.
 She was found by a passing tow truck driver.
 No other cars were involved, according to the CHP.